Check out our Pop Up Camper Remodel.

 I gathered several throw pillows then sewed pillowcases and envelope coverslips for them.
 They turned out super cute!

 I created two unique pillow covers using camping shirts.
 One was made with the popular camping PJ’s from Walmart and the other was using this hilarious t-shirt.
 That was made with my daughter’s shirt that she outgrew.
 Eric and I still wear ours and get many compliments on them.

 While getting these photos ready to post, I realize that the bunk ends really need something more to brighten them up.
-I am going to stitch up a fabric banner to go across above the pillows.
+I used the fabric scraps to sew up a fabric banner to go across above the pillows.
 Keep your bunk ends cool with these solar covers and these window shades.

 Custom Quilt Keepsakes

 The pop-up camper makeover was finished off the new design with beautiful handmade quilts by our late camping buddy, Robin.
 She made the most incredible one of the kind banners and mug rugs.
 I commissioned Robin to make a family banner and our blog logo.
 They are such keepsakes that bring up fond memories of her.

 I added a splash of color to the floor with some inexpensive kitchen rugs.
 We did keep two of the brown rugs because they are such good quality.
 The ‘our happy place’ mat, which we got at Dollar Tree was put inside by the door.

 We are very pleased with the cute new look of our pop-up camper remodel.
 It all ties together so well.
 It is hard to pick out a favorite print, but I am partial to the foxes or states and Eric likes the license plates.